rakbha9/ConvolutionalNeuralNetwork/README.md

   extent.
 - After reblance, training and validation accuracy both increase consistently, except with little variance at the end.
 There is a slight divergence towards later epochs, but validation accuracy is not significantly    lower than training accuracy.
 Training loss decreases steadily.Validation loss fluctuates slightly but remains close to training loss.
+- After rebalancing is better because
+  - More stable validation accuracy (less fluctuation).
+  - There is lower validation loss and better alignment with training loss.
+  - Better generalization (training and validation accuracy curves are closer).
+- Rebalancing helped the model learn more effectively across all classes, reducing bias toward majority
+  classes.
+This results in better overall model performance and less overfitting.

 ## Acknowledgements